J. J. Abrams's unrealized projects

 During a career that has spanned over 30 years, J. J. Abrams has worked on projects which never progressed beyond the pre-production stage under his direction.

 1980s

 Who Framed Roger Rabbit sequel

 In 1989, Abrams met Steven Spielberg at a film festival, where Spielberg spoke about a possible Who Framed Roger Rabbit sequel, with Abrams as a possible writer and with Robert Zemeckis as producer.
 Nothing came up from this project, although Abrams has some storyboards for a Roger Rabbit short.

 1990s

 Speed Racer

 In 1994, Abrams completed a draft of a script for Warner Bros.' planned live action film adaptation of the 1960s Japanese anime and manga series Speed Racer.
 Due to an overly high budget, in August 1995, director Julien Temple left the project.
 The studio considered director Gus Van Sant as a replacement for Temple, though it would not grant writing privileges to Van Sant.
-In December 1997, the studio briefly hired Alfonso Cuarón as director.
+In May 2022, Abrams was to serve as executive producer on a new live action television series version of Speed Racer, created by Ron Fitzgerald and Hiram Martinez for Apple TV+.
+It was reported the series would be based on Abrams' initial script.
+The project was still under development as of December 2024.